top of page

 Daily Protein Needs for Muscle Growth

-We meet our protein needs with high-quality, varied food that we eat every day.
+We should meet our protein needs with high-quality, varied food that we eat every day.
 Researchers say the current recommended protein intake for adults is 0.8 grams of protein per kilogram of body weight.
 This is the minimum for people who do not engage in significant activities.
 Recent research shows that individuals trying to build muscle need much more protein.

 Protein Calculator